Indeed, Buck Sexton here in For Rush Limbaugh today on the EIB Open Line Friday continues in our three, 800-282-2882.

 Thank you.

-Anyway, I have a couple of facts that people should know about global warming and uh climate change.
+Anyway, I have a couple of facts that people should know about global warming and climate change.

-It's small, and you know you're adding to it right now, sir, so be careful how much breathing you do.
+It's small, and you know, you're adding to it right now, sir.

 Yeah.

-The Earth naturally puts in ninety-six percent.
+The Earth naturally puts in 96%.

-Yeah, well, you're breathing out CH.
+Yeah, well, you're breathing out CO2.

 We walk around and we're constantly just spewing pollution out into the air.

-Because you're breathing CO2 into the air, so maybe we have to all wear some sort of weird apparatus that converts it into something else.
+So maybe we have to all wear some sort of weird apparatus that converts it into something else.

 I don't know.